 - Series 498: Wash brushes

 - Series 898: Oval, pointed (Cat's tongue)

 The brushes above are available in different sizes.
-They are all short handles.
-There's no pocket brush format.

 This Casaneo series 498 wash brush I have looks very similar to a typical squirrel brush.
 The hair is bound and tied with metal wires to the wooden brush handle.